NUWCDIVNPT/stig-manager/docs/_build/html/_sources/user-guide/user-guide.rst.txt

 Attributions
 ~~~~~~~~~~~~~~~
-- Modified: The User and Timestamp associated with the last change to this Review.
+- Reviewed: The User and Timestamp associated with the last change to this Reviews content.
-- Last Status Change: (Coming soon!)
-Changes to the status of a review (Saved, Submitted, Accepted, or Rejected) will be tracked separately and displayed here.
+- Last Status Change: Changes to the status of a Review (Saved, Submitted, Accepted, or Rejected) are tracked separately and displayed here.

-- Last Accepted: (Coming soon!)
-The last time a Review was set to an "Accepted" status, if it is not "Accepted" now.
+.. thumbnail:: /assets/images/review-eval-panel.png
+      :width: 50%
+      :show_caption: True
+      :title: Review Evaluation Panel with Attributions

 Save and Save/Submit Buttons